Wellbeing mattersPhysical activity

 Walking

-Walking for 30 minutes on at least 5 days of the week is an ideal way to reduce the risk of coronary heart disease.
+Walking for 30 minutes on at least five days per week is an ideal way to reduce the risk of coronary heart disease.
 It can also reduce your risk of stroke, diabetes, osteoporosis and obesity, and gives you more energy to do the things you enjoy in life.
-You don’t have to do it in one session, it can be broken down into two 15 minute sessions or three 10 minute sessions.
+You don’t have to do it in one session, it can be broken down into two 15-minute sessions or three 10-minute sessions.

-How can you fit 30 minutes into your day?
+How can you fit a 30 minute walk into your day?

 Walking in Glasgow